 Through the Enterprise Investment Scheme (EIS), eligible investors can claim up to 30% income tax relief on investments up to £1 million per tax year.
 This extends to by a further £1 million for investment in knowledge-intensive companies.

 The Enterprise Investment Scheme (EIS) is a longstanding UK government scheme, designed to help smaller higher-risk trading companies raise finance, by offering a range of tax relief to investors who purchase new shares in those companies.
 Where a business is listed as 'EIS' on Crowdcube, this tax relief will be available to qualifying investors.

 There is no minimum investment through EIS in any one company in any one tax year.
 Tax relief of 30% can be claimed on investments (up to £1,000,000 in one tax year) giving a maximum tax reduction in any one year of £300,000, provided you have sufficient Income Tax liability to cover it.

-EIS allowances are allocated individually; therefore a married couple could invest up to £2 million each tax year and be eligible for Income Tax relief.
+EIS allowances are allocated individually.
+For example, a married couple could separately invest up to £2 million each tax year and be eligible for Income Tax relief.

 Here’s a few examples of how EIS tax relief works.
 To make the maths easy, let’s assume you invest £10,000 in each case and you’re in the 45% tax bracket.

 Companies may qualify to raise funding through EIS if they:

 Made their first commercial sale less than 7 years ago